DMarshallDeveloper/COMP313Micebreaker/README.md

-# COMP313Micebreaker
+# Micebreaker
-Github Repository for the COMP313 Micebreaker game.
+Github Repository for the Micebreaker game.
 This was produced for COMP313 and MDDN321, and developed by Rose Barret, Daniel Marshall, Dorothy Ong, Jennifer Ong, Michelle Pretorius, and Li Yang

 ## Links to external assets and libraries
 We did not use any external assets or libraries in this game, all art and code was developed by us